-Casual employees shall be offered recall into any available classification before any new employee is offered employment in that classification.
-Failure to accept recall to the classification from which an employee had been laid off from shall result in the laid off employee losing all rights to future recall.
+Permanent employees on recall shall be offered available work opportunities before casuals are offered available work opportunities.

+Failure to accept recall to the classification from which an employee had been laid off from shall result in the laid off employee losing all rights to future recall and being deemed terminated.